 Before coming to Brown, Alan consulted to Amos House to launch More Than a Meal, a catering micro-business with more than $500,000 in annual revenues.
 The business is a platform for that provides employment training and opportunity to individuals as they rebuild healthy and successful lives after returning to their community after being incarcerated or to sustain their recovery from addiction and other difficulties.
 The business is financially self-sustainable creating more than ten jobs.
 Amos House has since opened a restaurant and launched a home-repair business that extends the model of social enterprise to more members of our community.

 His work as a social entrepreneur is informed by his 20 years as a consultant, turnaround manager, and community volunteer.
 He currently serves on the boards of City Year Rhode Island, Social Venture Partners of RI, and Generation Citizen, as well as an advisor to Gardens for Health International, Real Food Challenge, Mali Health Organizing Project, Public Trust Project, and Runa.

 Alan and his wife, Bari, have three children including 18-year old twin sons Jeremy & Gregory and 13-year old daughter Sophie.
 He and his family love to ski, scuba dive, and play catch with their chocolate lab, Quick.

-R4H's mission is to deliver potable rainwater to rural communities sustainably & collaboratively.
-We finance the construction of rainwater tanks that serve families for 20+ years, and train women leaders in management.
-Our model catalyzes recurring, long-lasting impact with each water investment.
+R4H's mission is to deliver potable water to rural communities sustainably & collaboratively.
+We finance construction of rainwater tanks that serve families for 20+ years and train women leaders in management.
+Our scalable model reduces construction costs and recoups investment for recurring impact.